karthikeya-ms/ML_in_Crowd_Modelling_and_Simulation/EX3/README.md

 ## Removing Environment

-You might want to reinstall the environment from scratch, for example to update all dependencies.
+You might want to reinstall the environment from scratch, discoarding your previous environment and replacing it with a fresh environment from `environment.yaml`.
 To do this, run:

 ```sh conda
 conda deactivate